EmergentOrder/onnx-scala/README.md

 }
 ```

-C) Currently a single partial backend implementations of ONNX, accessible from the JVM.
+C) Currently a single partial backend implementation of ONNX, accessible from the JVM, is available.
 More backends may be added in due time.

-The current backend is based on [nGraph](https://github.com/NervanaSystems/ngraph), via nGraph JavaCPP Preset.
+This backend is based on [nGraph](https://github.com/NervanaSystems/ngraph), via nGraph JavaCPP Preset.

+Supported ONNX ops (more coming):

+* Abs
+* Add
+* ArgMax
+* ArgMin
+* AveragePool
+* Concat
+* Constant
+* Conv
+* Dropout
+* Equal
+* Gather
+* Gemm
+* GlobalAveragePool
+* Greater
+* Less
+* Log
+* Max
+* MaxPool
+* Min
+* Mul
+* Relu
+* Reshape
+* Sigmoid
+* Softmax

-The most extensive working example currently is `zio/src/main/scala/NCFZIO.scala`.
+The most extensive working example at the moment is `zio/src/main/scala/NCFZIO.scala`, an implementation of Neural Collaborative Filtering.

 To run it, use:
 ```